 Now I know that some would argue that colleges simply can’t admit more poor students if they’re going to meet 100% of financial need, no matter how they may decide to define it.
 Well then, how about we just compare these elite schools among themselves?
 And let’s avoid the entire income category issues.
 Let’s take a look at the percentage of freshman receiving Pell Grants compared to the average endowment per student (see the list below.)

-Southern University at New Orleans too much of an unknown school for you to use for comparisons?
-Then how about looking at the seven colleges were 18% of freshman are receiving Pell Grants?
-Three of the colleges have average endowments of less than $200,000 per student.
-Two of them, Harvard and Stanford, have endowments of over $1,000,000 per student.
+Consider just the seven colleges where 21% of freshman are receiving Pell Grants.
+Two of schools have average endowments of less than $200,000 per student while a third is under $400,000.
+The remaining four schools have endowments of over $1,000,000 per student.
 Maybe they should visit the other schools and learn something about doing more with less.

 They aren’t meeting need if you have to pay it back